Wronskia/Wikipedia-topic-classifier/README.md

 | class 1      | 0.91          | 0.99               | 0.95                | 100                 |
 | Avg/Total    | 0.95          | 0.94               | 0.94                | 200                 |

+# TODO

+- change the extraction method
+- test the tool on other examples than computer science and sports to discover bugs and correct them